hionpu/obsidianQuartz/content/000 Leet/BOJ 2042 - Segment Tree 1.md

 }
 ```

+The recursion **dives down to the leaves** (`start == end`) where it directly copies array values, then **bubbles up** by combining child values to fill parent nodes.
+This bottom-up construction ensures that when we compute `tree[node]`, both children already have their correct values.

+The execution flow is:

+1. **Dive down**: Recursively split segments until reaching individual array elements
+2. **Fill leaves**: Set `tree[node] = arr[start]` for leaf nodes
+3. **Bubble up**: Combine children values to fill internal nodes

 This is a beautiful example of how **construction phase establishes invariants** that the **usage phase relies upon**.
-Query functions don't need to figure out what segments the children represent—they already know because that's exactly how the tree was built.
+Query functions don't need to figure out what segments the children represent—they already know because that's exactly how the tree was built from the ground up.

-The segment tree works because:

-1. **Build time**: Explicitly assign each node its segment responsibility
-2. **Query time**: Trust that each node knows its job based on the established pattern

 ## Insight 3: Selective Aggregation for Efficiency